 A study from the University of Missouri College of Veterinary Medicine showed that interacting with animals increases the hormone oxytocin, which inhibits stress hormones and makes us calmer and focused.
 Thinking about your pet triggers these same effects.
 Keep a picture of your pet on your desk and let thoughts of after-work cuddles motivate you through afternoon slumps.
 There are many more benefits to owning a pet, science says.

 Or hit up the Internet: Indiana University researcher Jessica Gall Myrick found that watching videos of cats increases energy and positive emotions.

 Time your coffee breaks

 Coffee is a go-to energy booster, but don’t wait too long after lunch to drink it.
 Many people may think the caffeine is okay as long as you have it before dinnertime, but even mid-afternoon caffeine could linger in your body and affect your ability to fall asleep at night.
 That creates a vicious cycle that could leave you feeling tired the next afternoon, says Dr. Bazil.
 It takes most people three to five hours to get rid of half the caffeine they consume.
-You might believe these popular coffee myths, but you shouldn’t.
+(Here are more reasons why coffee can make you sleepy.)

 Chew on this

 A study at St. Lawrence University found that students who chewed gum right before—but not during—a test performed better than those who did not chew gum, especially on portions that tested memory and recall.
 Don’t overdo it, though: Researchers found that chewing for longer than 15 to 20 minutes can actually decrease mental stimulation.